ridxm/ridxm/README.md

 ## 👋 About Me

-I'm a Computer Science student with a background in competitive robotics and a focus on applied machine learning.
-I enjoy working on systems that are technically solid, practically useful, and well-designed.
+i'm a cs student with a background in competitive robotics and a focus on applied machine learning. i enjoy working on systems that are technically solid, practically useful, and well-designed.

-- 🎓 Studying Computer Science at Rutgers University
 - 🤖 6+ years of robotics
 - 🔍 Focused on: machine learning, human-AI interaction, and deployment
 - 📚 Currently exploring scalable ML workflows